dkahdian/bruinplan/quarter-planning-spec.md

 **Success criteria**: Red/orange triangles appear next to courses with validation issues

 ### Step 6: Override Management Panel

-**Goal**: Build the collapsible override panel for the bottom of screen **Files to create/modify**:
+**Goal**: Build the collapsible override panel for the bottom of screen and implement the units management page **Files to create/modify**:
   - `src/lib/components/shared/OverridePanel.svelte` (new)
+  - `src/lib/components/shared/UnitsManagementPage.svelte` (new)
   - `src/routes/+layout.svelte` (add panel)
+  - `src/routes/units/+page.svelte` (new units management route)
-- `src/lib/services/shared/schedulingService.ts` (override methods)
+  - `src/lib/services/shared/schedulingService.ts` (override and unit limit methods)

 **Functions to implement**:
   - Override panel toggle and display
   - Individual override controls
   - Auto-open when validation state changes
   - Bulk reset functionality
+  - Units management page for adjusting unit limits (defaults and per-quarter), with reset and save controls

-**Success criteria**: Override panel shows active overrides and allows management
+**Success criteria**: Override panel shows active overrides and allows management.
+Units management page allows users to view and adjust unit limits for quarters and defaults.
+Note that errors regarding units can also be corrected from the Override panel without needing to visit the Units management page directly.

 ### Step 7: Auto-Reassignment and Polish
 **Goal**: Implement past quarter auto-reassignment and final polish